Stock Up, Stock Down After Pittsburgh Steelers' 3rd Preseason Game

 Stock Down: CB Ross Cockrell

 The entire Steelers defense struggled yet again to defend the pass, giving up 257 passing yards to the Colts on Saturday.

 Scott Tolzien, the Colts' fill-in starter for the injured Andrew Luck, had 123 passing yards and his backup, Stephen Morris, had another 143.
 The pair were sacked only once, while Pittsburgh's defense gave up completions of 10 or more yards to seven different Indianapolis receivers, including a 55-yard catch-and-run by Donte Moncrief and another 32-yard completion to Phillip Dorsett.

-Though numerous Steelers' defenders can and should take the blame for the performance, cornerback Ross Cockrell saw his stock drop more than any of his peers.
+Though numerous Steelers defenders can and should take the blame for the performance, cornerback Ross Cockrell saw his stock drop more than any of his peers.

 For one, he was heading into the game with his starting job on the line, with both Coty Sensabaugh and Mike Hilton stealing his first-team reps during practice earlier in the week.
 For another, Cockrell didn't do much in the game to prove he deserves to get them back.

-Cockrell recorded only two tackles in the contest, while playing 14 snaps.
-Sensabaugh played 24 snaps and had two tackles.
-Hilton had two tackles in 19 snaps played.
-And rookie Cameron Sutton finally made his preseason debut and worked both on the outside and in the slot, totaling 16 defensive snaps played and ending the day with an impressive three tackles (including one for a loss) and a pass defensed.
+Cockrell recorded only two tackles in the contest while playing 14 snaps.
+Sensabaugh played 24 snaps and had two tackles, while Hilton had two tackles in 19 snaps played.
+Rookie Cameron Sutton finally made his preseason debut and worked both on the outside and in the slot, totaling 16 defensive snaps played and ending the day with an impressive three tackles (including one for a loss) and a pass defensed.

 Cockrell may have sat atop Pittsburgh's cornerback depth chart alongside Artie Burns all summer.
-But if the preseason has been any indication, that may not be the case when the Steelers' release their first official depth chart before Week 1.
+But if the preseason has been any indication, that may not be the case when the Steelers release their first official depth chart before Week 1.

 Stock Up: TE Xavier Grimble

 Heading into the summer, it seemed like tight end Xavier Grimble's roster spot would be safe.
-Though never expected to serve as the Steelers' starter—that job belongs to Jesse James—the promising pass-catcher and blocker looked prime for a breakout year and a bigger role.
+Though never expected to serve as the Steelers' starter—that job belongs to Jesse James—the promising pass-catcher and blocker looked primed for a breakout year and a bigger role.

-But Grimble struggled during his first two preseason games, despite looking good during training camp practices.
-It had even gotten to the point that Jake McGee, signed by the Steelers on August 2nd, would surpass Grimble on the depth chart and perhaps just take his roster spot outright.
-But Grimble finally showed up and impressed on Saturday night against the Colts, and certainly increased his prospects for job security in 2017.
+But Grimble struggled during his first two preseason games, despite looking good during training-camp practices.
+It had even gotten to the point where Jake McGee, signed by the Steelers on August 2, would surpass the 24-year-old on the depth chart and perhaps just take his roster spot outright.

+However, Grimble finally showed up and impressed on Saturday night against the Colts, and he certainly increased his prospects for job security in 2017.

 Grimble caught all three of the passes thrown his way on Saturday, totaling 26 yards and a score.
 He was also an outstanding blocker in the contest, showing off the versatility he was able to display in fits and spurts a season ago.

-The Steelers' tight end group is not a particularly notable one, which means there will be opportunities for players like Grimble to make cases for themselves during the summer's evaluation process.
-Grimble hadn't taken full advantage of them in the Steelers' first two preseason games, but in the third he demonstrated that he still belongs.
+The Steelers' tight end group is not a particularly notable one, which means there will be opportunities for players such as Grimble to make cases for themselves during the summer's evaluation process.
+He didn't taken full advantage of them in the Steelers' first two preseason games, but in the third he demonstrated he still belongs.

 Stock Down: RB James Conner